HEM: a margin-based loss for visual categorisation tasks: Experimental Methods

 \subsubsection{Training Settings}

+Five repeats were made of each experiment (combination of loss, backbone, and training data-set), except those experiments performed with ADE20k where four repeats were performed.

 The training set-up was based on that used previously for training on the CamVid data-set \citep{Badrinarayanan_etal17}.
 Specifically, SGD with momentum of 0.9 was used with a fixed learning rate of 0.1 and a batch size of 12.
 As not all data-sets contain separate test and validation data a fixed number of training epochs was used, rather than selecting the best checkpoint as was done by \citet{Badrinarayanan_etal17}.
-100 epochs was used for CamVid and 50 epochs were used for the other two, larger, data-sets.
-For the larger data-sets we reduced the batch size to four in order to fit within GPU memory.
+100 epochs was used for CamVid, 50 epochs were used for Cityscapes and SBD, and 20 epochs for ADE20k.
+For the larger data-sets (Cityscapes, SBD, and ADE20k) the batch size was reduced to four in order to fit within GPU memory.

 For the SBD data-set, CE loss failed to learn when using a learning rate of 0.1.
 A hyper-parameter search was therefore carried out using CE loss to test alternative learning rates (0.05, 0.02, 0.005, 0.001).
 A learning rate of 0.05 was found to work best with CE loss, so this learning rate was used in all experiments with all losses and the SBD data-set.
+A learning rate of 0.05 was also used for all experiments with the ADE20k where it was found that the performance of CE loss was unaffected across a range (0.1, 0.05, 0.02, 0.01) of different learning.